astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 :::note

-Although this listener is designed to listen only for updates to the specific dataset in this example, the conditional statement `if dataset.uri ...` can be removed or adjusted if you would like to listen for updates to multiple datasets or all datasets in a deployment.
+Although this listener is designed to make an API request only for updates to the specific dataset in this example, the conditional statement `if dataset.uri ...` can be removed or adjusted if you would like to apply the function for updates to multiple datasets or all datasets in a deployment.

 :::